About Growth Forensics:

 That gap, between what looks like the problem and what actually is the problem, is what Growth Forensics exists to close.
 I built the diagnostic methodology to make that investigation systematic rather than intuitive, and to produce findings that are grounded in evidence rather than experience alone.

-This practice exists because organic growth has a diagnosis problem, not a delivery problem.
+This practice exists because organic growth fails in a predictable sequence

 Our 10 layer framework